 California - $4,160

 Michigan - $5,330

 Pennsylvania - $5,690

 For the past 5 years, student loan debt has spanned across all the age category.
 The biggest hike in student loan debt comes from the age group of 60 to 69 years.
 On a financial figure, this group indicates a $35.6 billion hike above the same time, which is the least progress among all groups of age.

 SOURCE: FEDERAL RESERVE BANK OF NEW YORK CONSUMER CREDIT PANEL / EQUIFAX

 Number of student loans by age group

-The highest concentration of student loan is under the 30-year group following it the 30-39 year group
+The highest concentration of student loan falls under the 30-year group and following it is the 30-39 year group

-As of 2017, these are the number of student loan borrowed by age group.
+As of 2017, these are the number of student loans borrowed by age group.

 <30 years old: 16.8 million